Alex-Hamish/Alex-Hamish/README.md

 # Hi!
 My Name

-I like wolves and games
+I like wolves and games. /n
-I Can Code In Python And HTML
+I Can Code In Python And HTML. /n
 I'm Learning Java And Javascript